Large Deviations Approach to Random Recurrent Neuronal Networks: Parameter Inference and Fluctuation-Induced Transitions

 \paragraph{Parameter Inference.--}

-Thus far, we considered the network--averaged statistics of the activity for given statistics of the connectivity and the external input.
 The rate function opens the way to address the inverse problem: given the network--averaged activity statistics, encoded in the corresponding empirical measure $\mu$, what are the statistics of the connectivity and the external input, i.e.~$g$ and $D$?

 We determine the parameters using maximum likelihood estimation.
 Using \prettyref{eq:rate_function} and \prettyref{eq:ratefct_emp_meas}, the likelihood of the parameters is given by